frubino/mgkit/docs/source/install.rst

 Notes
 -----

-Not all packages are required to use the part of the library but it's recommended to do it.
+Not all packages are required to use the part of the library, but it's recommended to install all.
 Requirements are bound to change, but pandas, scipy, numpy, pysam and matplotlib are the bases of the library.

 To avoid problems with the system installation, I suggest using the excellent